PostHog/posthog.com/contents/tutorials/beta-feedback.md

 ---
 title: How to collect feedback from beta users
-date: 2023-11-07
+date: 2023-11-08
 author: ["ian-vanagas"]
 showTitle: true
 sidebar: Docs
 tags: ['surveys', 'feature flags']
 ---

-The goal of a beta is to get a feature ready for a full release.
-This means fixing what isn’t working.
-Getting beta user feedback is one of the best ways to know what to fix, and PostHog makes it easy to collect.
+The goal of a beta is to get a feature ready for release.
+This means improving what works well and fixing what doesn't.
+Using surveys to collect feedback from your users is an easy and scalable way to do this.

 This tutorial shows you how to combine PostHog’s [early access management](/docs/feature-flags/early-access-feature-management) and [survey](/docs/surveys) features to set up a beta and get feedback on it.